 - Currency risk is the risk that the value of a financial instrument will fluctuate as a result of changes in exchange rates; - Market risk is the risk that the value of a financial instrument will fluctuate as a result of changes in market prices, either caused by factors that exclusively apply to the individual instrument or the issuer thereof or by factors that influence all instruments that are traded in the market; - Interest rate risk is the risk that the value of a financial instrument will fluctuate as a result of changes in market interest rates.

 The concept of price risk does not only comprise possibility of losses but also the possibility of gains.

 Currency risk

-There is no active currency policy.
-The fund predominantly has euro investments and is therefore not exposed to significant currency risk.
+The fund has euro investments only and is therefore not exposed to significant currency risk.

 Market risk